robusta-dev/robusta/docs/tutorials/routing-by-namespace.rst

 Route Alerts By Namespace
 =============================

-By default, all Robusta notifications are sent to all :ref:`sinks <Sinks Reference>`.

-In larger organization, it's common to setup a dedicated notification channel for each team and route alerts accordingly.

-In this guide, we'll show how to route notifications based on Kubernetes namespaces, using :ref:`sink matchers <sink-matchers>`.
+Route alerts based on Kubernetes namespace.
+Ideal for teams that "own" specific namespaces.

+This guide can be applied to all events passing through Robusta, including forwarded Prometheus alerts.

 Prerequisites
 ----------------

-* All least one existing :ref:`sink <Sinks Reference>` must be configured.
+* All least one existing :ref:`sink <Sinks Reference>`, such as Slack, Microsoft Teams, Discord, etc.
-* If you send Prometheus alerts via Robusta, they must have appropriate ``namespace`` metadata for Robusta to route them properly.
-(This is pre-configured for Robusta's bundled Prometheus alerts.)

 Setting Up Routing
 ----------------------

-Let's assume you have an existing Slack sink:
+Assume you have an existing sink, in this case Slack:

 .. code-block:: yaml